-- 1.1 The objective of the disciplinary procedure is to encourage employees to adhere to their terms and conditions of employment, required standards of conduct, and any other specific rules.
-It provides for all employees to receive consistent, fair and reasonable treatment in cases of breaches of these standards and allows them to take the necessary steps to improve their performance. - 1.2 The procedure will be used only where it is clearly necessary.
+- 1.1 An important aspect of the employment relationship between the Council and its employees is the expectation that all employees will maintain appropriate standards of conduct and behaviour in the workplace and any situation associated with their employment.
+Such standards are specifically referred to in a variety of Council policies and procedures, including this policy (which provides examples of misconduct and gross misconduct), health and safety procedures and rules, the Employee Code of Conduct, the Council's policies relating to equality and diversity, policies relating to confidentiality and security of information, and others.
+Discipline is therefore about the way in which employees behave and conduct themselves in the work environment and related situations, and their obligation to observe any specific rules and regulations.
+Problems which arise in relation to the quality of work, and the performance standards expected of employees, are dealt with in the Capability Policy and Procedure. - 1.2 The objective of the disciplinary procedure is to encourage employees to adhere to their terms and conditions of employment, required standards of conduct, and any other specific rules.
+It provides for all employees to receive consistent, fair and reasonable treatment in cases of breaches of these standards and allows them to take the necessary steps to improve their performance. - 1.3The procedure will be used only where it is clearly necessary.
 Where possible, it will be used as an aid to improvement rather than a means of punishment.
-Counselling or informal warnings may in some cases be the appropriate way of resolving problems. - 1.3 Managers and Supervisors operating this procedure will comply with the ACAS Code of Practice on Disciplinary and Grievance Procedures.
-They will maintain fairness and consistency of treatment to ensure that all cases are investigated thoroughly and that decisions reached are fair and reasonable in all the circumstances, and avoid any unlawful discrimination in the operation of the procedure. - 1.4 It is important that employees know the standards expected of them.
+Counselling or informal warnings may in some cases be the appropriate way of resolving problems. - 1.4 Managers and Supervisors operating this procedure will comply with the ACAS Code of Practice on Disciplinary and Grievance Procedures.
+They will maintain fairness and consistency of treatment to ensure that all cases are investigated thoroughly and that decisions reached are fair and reasonable in all the circumstances, and avoid any unlawful discrimination in the operation of the procedure. - 1.5 It is important that employees know the standards expected of them.
 Managers should keep notes, securely and confidentially, of any informal discussions that take place in relation to the matters covered by this procedure.
+Copies of such notes can also be made available to the employee concerned in accordance with the Data Protection legal framework.
 If discussion and counselling do not achieve the required improvement, or the problem warrants more serious action, then the formal procedures should be invoked immediately.